Rahul is a TV addict who can never get enough of good shows. His all-time favorites are The Wire, Breaking Bad, and The Sopranos.

 As awesome as it is, there is always a persisting problem with shows like this one—the break between seasons.
 It’s too much to bear.
 Don’t worry, I’ve got your fix.
-Being a huge fan, I looked around for a few more series that might fit the hole in your hearts.
+Being a huge fan, I looked around for a few more shows that might fit the hole in your hearts.
 Let’s take a look at them.

-Ten Gritty Shows Like Black Sails
+Ten Gritty Series Like Black Sails

 The Last Kingdom